Jackson Guice: 2000s

 Although intended as two volumes, to date, only the first has seen print.
-This is likely due to the lapsing of Humanoids US-distribution deal with DC, as Guice said in December 2003, while working on Volume One that that book "wraps in March [2004]", which him then "scheduled to start work on volume two almost immediately".
+This is likely due to the lapsing of Humanoids US-distribution deal with DC, as Guice said in December 2003, while working on Volume One that that book "wraps in March [2004]", which he then "scheduled to start work on volume two almost immediately".

 After leaving CrossGen, Guice worked with writer Warren Ellis on a six-issue story-arc entitled "New Maps of Hell" for DC's JLA: Classified title and then worked on the "One Year Later" revamp of Aquaman, in Kurt Busiek's Aquaman: Sword of Atlantis, debuting with #40 of the previous Aquaman title.
 Guice stayed for eight issues, and Busiek said of his artist colleague:

 "Aside from being a terrific artist and strong storyteller, Butch can really make you believe in the exotic fantasy worlds of the Atlantic oceanscape.
 And he draws a great King Shark -- and a creepy Dweller, to boot.
 And cool warriors, gorgeous women, strange creatures and more.
 He's the perfect guy for this book, and I've wanted to work with him for years."

 In 2007, Guice provided rotating art duties for The Invincible Iron Man, with issue #19–20's World War Hulk tie-in issue and became inker on Captain America for #32–34, and then taking over full duties as of #35.
 Guice penciled a miniseries taking place in the Ultimate Universe, entitled Ultimate Origins written by Brian Michael Bendis.
 Bendis wrote of Guice "I've been a fan of his for years and years, and when I saw what he was doing in Iron Man [with Gage]...
 I had to have him."
 Guice was the penciler on the Wildstorm mini-series Storming Paradise, written by Chuck Dixon.